Salihan04/OpenGLEx/README.md

 * Draw some lines
 * Random lines

-Implemented in Visual Studio 2013 environment.
+Implemented using C++ in Visual Studio 2013 environment.
 Libraries installed using Nuget Package Manager ("Install-Package nupengl.core").
 <br><b>Note:</b> .gitignore is necessary for version control for Visual Studio 2013